19cmackenzie/7DIT-websiteDesign/README.md

-# 7DIT-websiteDesign
+# 7DIT-External
-website for 7DIT external assesment
+External for 7DIT project management and website design